jsapp21/rss-project/README.md

 - custom hook or some Jest tests

 React
 - custom Hook
     - resuable function w/ logic to return the same thing, must useThisStyle

 - useCallback
-    - returns a memoized callback if one of the dpendencies has changed.
+    - returns a memoized callback if one of the dependencies has changed.
     - useCallback(fn, deps) is equivalent to useMemo(() => fn, deps).

 - useMemo